phoebe7979/SI507-HW6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
+The two sets of code calls a function called handleClick when the button with the id "wow-button" is clicked with the onclick event listenter.
+On the other hand, the handleClick function calls for an alert function that displays hello in the text box.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**

+Done.

 ### The next few questions address the `jquerylib_submit_example.html` file.

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+The if function starting from line 20 has a conditional statement that when the input is invalid, the id 'result' will be assigned with an HTML content that includes a p tag with error message and assgined with the class 'error', which include a css code to assign the color of the p tag to be red.
+Similar thing happen when the input is valid, where a class 'good' including css code for color blue is assigned with the p tag thats shows 'Nice!'.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+It is a regular expression that varifies the format of the input content to be starting with an English letter and to have only one end.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+There is an extra parenthesis after the if that wraps the condition.
+In addition, instead of a colon that follows after the condition, JS uses curly bracket.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+It's a speed parameter.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**